-The life of an infantryman in Vietnam can pretty much be summarized as larger unit search and destroy operations by day and smaller unit interdicting patrols and listening posts (LPs) at night.
+The life of an infantryman in Vietnam can pretty much be summarized as a larger unit search and destroy operation by day and smaller unit interdicting patrols and listening posts (LPs) at night.
 The purpose of the LPs was to set up a short distance outside the perimeter of the main unit to give early warning of a potential attack.
 The interdicting patrols would go much further out and set up for the night on a suspected route used by the enemy.

 On September 30, Jackie was assigned to a patrol.
-As the patrol moved out under cover of darkness they came within a few yards of an LP.
+As the patrol moved out under cover of darkness, they came within a few yards of an LP.
 The LP opened fire on them and Jackie was killed by friendly fire only two weeks after being in-country and one week after joining the unit.

 Veterans Day Vignette #4:

-So, they medevaced me to Dau Tieng where they removed the shrapnel and sewed me back up.
+So, they medevaced me to Dau Tieng where they removed (most of) the shrapnel and sewed me back up.
 I was there for a few days convalescing.
 However, convalescing did not mean not working.
 Every evening they would come through the ward and take all the walking wounded, issue us an M-16 and ammo, load us on a truck, and drop us off in threes at one of the bunkers that surrounded the perimeter of the base camp.
 Here we stayed until daybreak peering out into the darkness for any sign of the enemy.

 It was in one of these bunkers that I had the good fortune of meeting Dennis Estes.
 It wasn’t long before I discovered he was a Jesus follower and a serious one at that.
-We began to talk about our faith journey After about three hours, the third member of our guard party told us he never put much stock in the church or Jesus thing, but after hearing us talk it seemed so genuine.
+We began to talk about our faith journey.
+After about three hours, the third member of our guard party told us he never put much stock in the church or Jesus thing, but after hearing us talk it seemed so genuine.
 So for the next four hours, we explained the gospel to him and answered scores of his questions.
 About 3:00 that morning he said he would like to become a follower of Jesus.
 This was a good night.

 Veterans Day Vignette #5:

 The Vietnam era military helmet consisted of four parts.
 First, there was the liner made of molded nylon to which the suspension was attached.
 Then there was the shell often referred to as the “steel pot” which provided the bulk of the ballistic resistance.
-It also made a great basin for bathing, shaving, etc. A camouflage canvas cover went over the shell with the ends folded inside the shell and the liner was placed inside to hold the cover in place.
+(It also made a great basin for bathing, shaving, etc.) A camouflage canvas cover went over the shell with the ends folded inside the shell and the liner was placed inside to hold the cover in place.
 Finally, a small elastic band was placed over the cover to further aid in holding it in place.

-I mentioned in a previous post that Dennis Estes took his faith seriously.
+I mentioned in a previous vignette that Dennis Estes took his faith seriously.
 As a way to let people know where he stood, he printed Jesus Saves on his elastic headband.
 In one of the few times we were in base camp, Dennis was standing in the line leading into the mess hall.
 One of the soldiers looked at his helmet and said, “Jesus Saves.
 What does he save, Green Stamps?”
 This was followed by guffaws all around.
 Dennis calmly replied, “No, he saves souls.
 He can save yours if you will let him.”